cardano-foundation/CIPs/CPS-0005/README.md

 ## Copyright

-This CIP is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode).
+This CPS is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode).